-The Authority is currently undertaking a Portland Area Mainline Needs Assessment which is looking at growing safety and capacity issues on the Maine Turnpike between Exits 44 in Scarborough and Exit 53 in West Falmouth.
+The Authority completed a Portland Area Mainline Needs Assessment which is looked at growing safety and capacity issues on the Maine Turnpike between Exits 44 in Scarborough and Exit 53 in West Falmouth.
 The purpose of the Needs Assessment is to evaluate a full range of reasonable alternatives to address the identified issues.
 Existing and future conditions will be evaluated, and likely alternatives to be evaluated will include Transportation Demand Management (TDM), Transportation System Management (TSM), various tolling strategies, enhanced/ expanded transit alternatives, and widening/ capacity expansion alternatives.

-The Authority has assembled a Public Advisory Committee (PAC) to provide input to the Needs Assessment process and information.
-This PAC consists of transportation, land use, commercial, and safety individuals who are anticipated to provide a broad-range of knowledge and experience to the process.
-This Needs Assessment is expected to be completed in September 2018.
+The Authority assembled a Public Advisory Committee (PAC) to provide input to the Needs Assessment process and information.
+This PAC consisted of transportation, land use, commercial, and safety individuals who are anticipated to provide a broad-range of knowledge and experience to the process.
+This Needs Assessment was completed in 2018, the permits were received in August of 2019 and construction is scheduled to start in the spring of 2020.

-STUDY OF THE FUTURE NEEDS OF THE PISCATAQUA RIVER Bridge
+STUDY OF THE FUTURE NEEDS OF THE PISCATAQUA RIVER BRIDGE

 Summer peak hour traffic volumes on the southern end of I-95, including the Piscataqua River Bridge, result in significant congestion and motorist delay, especially during peak travel hours.
-To address this concern, the Authority is evaluating and prioritizing potential transportation alternatives to improve traffic flow on I-95 between New Hampshire and Maine.
-The study area initially consists of the stretch of I-95 from Exit 3 in New Hampshire to Exit 2 in Maine, including the Piscataqua River Bridge.
-The Authority worked collaboratively with MaineDOT to coordinate proposed improvements to the Dennett Road bridge which were completed in 2018.
-In addition, the Authority has worked over the past year to progress the bridge wearing surface repair project that will accommodate a future part-time shoulder use.
-The Authority will work with MaineDOT and NHDOT over the next year to further define additional needed features at this site.
+To address this concern, the Authority is working together with MaineDOT on this MaineDOT-led effort to evaluate and prioritize potential transportation alternatives to improve traffic flow on I-95 between New Hampshire and Maine.
+The study area consists of the stretch of I-95 from Exit 3 in New Hampshire north to Exit 2 in Maine, including the Piscataqua River Bridge.
+In recent years the Authority worked collaboratively with MaineDOT to complete improvements to the Dennett Road Bridge and to assess what enhancements can be made to improve highway throughput, such as the use of a hard-running shoulders on the I-95 Piscataqua River Bridge.
+A MaineDOT bridge rehabilitation project at the Piscataqua River Bridge is currently underway and includes bridge preservation activates as well as modifications to allow part-time shoulder use during periods of heavy traffic.
+The installation of median barrier at the bridge approaches is also included to improve safety.